New Orleans was the first place I called home outside of Denver.

-We arrived mid-February, when the beat of Mardi Gras was loudly and contagiously picking up momentum for the final crescendo on Fat Tuesday.
+We arrived mid-February, when the beat of Mardi Gras was loudly picking up momentum for the final crescendo on Fat Tuesday.
 We wasted no time and attempted dinner at Bacchanal in the Bywater neighborhood which used to be a favorite.
-You can browse their large selection of wines and take a bottle out to their outdoor space which is often illuminated with white lights strung in the trees.
+You can browse their large selection of wines and take a bottle to their outdoor space which is often illuminated with white lights strung in the trees.
 On this day, we were greeted with a small jazz ensemble set up in front of a packed house.
 Everyone was celebrating, we would be drinking our wine standing up.
 Just as well.

 It’s hard to encapsulate the rest of our time; there were best friends to see, friends to make, gorgeous meals to devour and our fair share of parades.
 The city is a rainbow and if desired an endless celebration.
 We took downtime in City Park each morning for the 2 weeks we stayed.
 To me this park kicks all other city park’s ass.
 Its lush, expansive and dripping with Spanish moss.